 When confronted by a coworker who wants to discuss religious matters, the first step is to let that person know that the discussion is making you uncomfortable and you do not want to continue discussing religion.
 That may resolve the problem, as your coworker might not have understood your objections or discomfort with the subject.
 If the problem continues, however, you may need to notify your supervisor or your company's human resources department.
 Your company should have a policy for dealing with harassment complaints, including complaints of religious harassment, and once your employer is aware of the problem, it must take steps to address it.

 Courts have determined that the freedom not to believe is also a religious belief protected by Title VII and entitled to accommodation.
-If you work for a non-religious employer, your employer may find it difficult to maintain a legitimate business justification for policies or practices which discriminate against someone for their lack of religious beliefs.
+If you work for a non-religious employer, your employer it is unlikely that your employer will have a legitimate business reason for policies or practices that discriminate against someone for their lack of religious beliefs.
 The personal religious beliefs of one supervisor or even the company's owner would rarely, if ever, be a legitimate basis for discrimination in this situation.

 However, some courts have held that religious organizations or organizations working with youth may discriminate against employees who do not subscribe to the organization's principles, as long as those principles have been universally applied to all employees.
-For example, since religious organizations have specific principles condemning premarital sex, they have been allowed to terminate unmarried pregnant employees on the basis that they were terminated for engaging in premarital sex.
-Similarly, religious organizations have been allowed to terminate gay employees if homosexuality was incompatible with the religious organization's beliefs.
+For example, religious organizations have been allowed to terminate gay employees if homosexuality was incompatible with the religious organization's beliefs.
+Similarly, since religious organizations have specific principles condemning premarital sex, they have been allowed to terminate unmarried pregnant employees on the basis that they were terminated for engaging in premarital sex.
+This example is slightly different because terminations for this reason have sometimes resulted in sex or pregnancy discrimination claims.
+This is because women are the only ones with the ability to show physical indications of primatial sex so there is no way to be sure the policy is enforced on men and women equally.

 A private employer does not discriminate based on religion if they based their business objectives or work objectives on religious principles.
 Individual employers are free to practice their religion.
 However, it can become unlawful if the employer gives the perception that one must agree with the employer's religious views in order to become employed or advance in their job.

 An employee whose religious practices prohibit payment of union dues to a labor organization cannot be required to pay the dues, but may pay an equal sum to a charitable organization.
-If you do not object to all of the union's work, but merely the portion spent advocating in favor of a cause you do not support, another possible accommodation is discounting your union dues in proportion to the amount of money spent on the objectionable union activity.
+If you do not object to all of the union's work, but merely the portion spent advocating in favor of a cause you do not support, another possible accommodation is discounting your union dues by a fraction of the amount of money spent on the union activity you do not agree with.

 If this is part of your religious beliefs, you should let your employer and your union know this so that dues will not be withheld from your paycheck, and also make the appropriate arrangements for either paying your dues to a charitable organization or making a discounted dues payment.